Home » Disability Tax Credit in Canada for Alzheimers

 Disability Tax Credit in Canada for Alzheimers

-By definition, the Disability Tax Credit, sometimes shortened to DTC, is a tax credit open to Canadian residents that have been suffering from a disability, physical or mental, for a 12 month span of time.
-The disability must be considered to be severe enough to impair the individual’s daily life and hinder then from functioning normally on their own.
-The disability tax credit is a non-refundable tax credit.
+By definition, the Disability Tax Credit, sometimes shortened to DTC, is a tax credit open to Canadian residents who have been suffering from a disability, physical or mental, for 12 months.
+The disability must be considered severe enough to impair the individual’s daily life and hinder them from functioning normally on their own.
+The disability tax credit is non-refundable.

 Alzheimer’s, which is a cognitive disease, is one of the most common conditions that regularly qualify for the disability tax credit.
 In addition, a family member who is supporting the person with Alzheimer’s disease will also have the ability to be awarded the disability tax credit.

-It is significant that Canadians considering applying for the disability tax credit understand that there are two different sub-categories that fall within the disabled definition.
+Significantly, Canadians considering applying for the disability tax credit understand that two different sub-categories fall within the disabled definition.

-• The Disabled Group- This group of people is unable to complete the basic daily activities that we must do in order to live a normal life.
+- The Disabled Group- This group of people is unable to complete the basic daily activities that we must do to live a normal life.
 This is the most common of the two groups and the most obvious.

 No matter which group you or your family member fall into, you will still receive the same amount of money as your disability tax credit, once approved.